 Students present experiential research project findings at Mayo Clinic

-Three seniors and one junior at the College of Saint Benedict and Saint John's University recently concluded their participation in the Mayo Innovation Scholars Program (MISP).
+Eight students at the College of Saint Benedict and Saint John's University recently concluded their participation in the Mayo Innovation Scholars Program (MISP).

 The interdisciplinary program provides research opportunities to teams of undergraduates from Minnesota private colleges, under the guidance of select master's-level business students.
 Students in this collaborative program work at the interface of science, medicine and business.
 Through teamwork, they learn the practical aspects involved in bringing an idea to the marketplace.

 The CSB and SJU students in teams of four worked on two projects on campus throughout the 2015-16 academic year, and presented their findings in March at Mayo Clinic in Rochester, Minnesota, and in a written report.
 On average, each student put in roughly 150 hours of work during the program.